The Blitz: British ports

 From the German point of view, March 1941 saw an improvement.
 The Luftwaffe flew 4,000 sorties that month, including 12 major and three heavy attacks.
 The electronic war intensified but the Luftwaffe flew major inland missions only on moonlit nights.
 Ports were easier to find and made better targets.
 To confuse the British, radio silence was observed until the bombs fell.
 X- and Y-Gerät beams were placed over false targets and switched only at the last minute.
 Rapid frequency changes were introduced for X-Gerät, whose wider band of frequencies and greater tactical flexibility ensured it remained effective at a time when British selective jamming was degrading the effectiveness of Y-Gerät.

 By now, the imminent threat of invasion had all but passed as the Luftwaffe had failed to gain the prerequisite air superiority.
 The aerial bombing was now principally aimed at the destruction of industrial targets, but also continued with the objective of breaking the morale of the civilian population.
 The attacks were focused against western ports in March.
 These attacks produced some breaks in morale, with civil leaders fleeing the cities before the offensive reached its height.
 But the Luftwaffe's effort eased in the last 10 attacks as seven Kampfgruppen moved to Austria in preparation for the Balkans Campaign in Yugoslavia and Greece.
 The shortage of bombers caused OKL to improvise.
 Some 50 Junkers Ju 87 Stuka dive-bombers and Jabos (fighter-bombers) were used, officially classed as Leichte Kampfflugzeuge ("light bombers") and sometimes called Leichte Kesselringe ("Light Kesselrings").
 The defences failed to prevent widespread damage but on some occasions did prevent German bombers concentrating on their targets.
 On occasion, only one-third of German bombs hit their targets.

 Liverpool city centre after heavy bombing.
 The majority of the city, however, was undamaged.

-The diversion of heavier bombers to the Balkans meant that the crews and units left behind were asked to fly two or three sorties per night.
+With heavier bombers being diverted to the Balkans, the crews and units left behind were asked to fly two or three sorties per night.
 Bombers were noisy, cold, and vibrated badly.
 Added to the tension of the mission which exhausted and drained crews, tiredness caught up with and killed many.
 In one incident on 28/29 April, Peter Stahl of KG 30 was flying on his 50th mission.
 He fell asleep at the controls of his Ju 88 and woke up to discover the entire crew asleep.
 He roused them, ensured they took oxygen and dextro-energen amphetamine tablets, then completed the mission.